 Never include a reference on a reference list that might be considered a “bad reference” or list fake references.
 A bad reference is a previous employer who wasn’t informed that they are being included as a reference.
-Or had bad working experience with the job applicant.
+Or had a bad working experience with the job applicant.

 When Do Employers Check References